hmc-cs111-fall2016/project-ideas/free-3.md

 the input program) to see if a new process needed to be created for the given job.

+Errors might involve failure to start at a specified time, due to not having processor time at that moment, or any number of file system or operating system failures.
+In any case, the error should probably be best logged to a file *and* reported to the user via a shell notification.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_